Retro Gaming - What Games Should You Start With & Where to play Them Online

 Your mission is to stop the evil Red Falcon Organization situated in the fictional Galuga archipelago near New Zealand from wiping out humanity.
 The game features two commandos named Bill Rizer and Lance Bean.
 Both are a member of the Earth Marine Corps' Contra unit (an elite group of soldiers specializing in guerrilla warfare).
 That said, if you are into some action-packed platforming adventure, then contra is one of those retro games worth checking out.

-Compared to modern games, these are some of the best retro video game titles are poor in quality and presentation.
-Nevertheless, these titles defined the modern games of today.
+Compared to modern games, these are some of the best retro video game titles.
+Nevertheless, these video games defined the modern games of today.
 What it lacks in presentation, it makes up for in challenges.
 That said, if you think modern hardcore gaming is challenging, then, consider beating some retro video games.
-After all, without these titles, some of the biggest titles would cease to exist today.
+After all, without these video games, some of the biggest titles would cease to exist today.